 Types of Salesforce Governor Limits

-The types are classified based on various factors, but here we have listed more of them along with other related details as well.
+The types are classified based on various factors, but here we have listed more of them and other related details.

 The types of Salesforce Governance are: